2ez4ai/2ez4ai.github.io/_posts/2020-12-06-inference-ml09.md

 {:toc}
 # 0. Introduction

 In the last [post](https://2ez4ai.github.io/2020/11/29/probabilistic_graphical_models-ml08/), we introduce graphical models which is capable of representing random variables and the conditional independences among them.
 We now consider the problem of inference in graphical models.
-Particularly, we wish to compute posterior distributions of one or more nodes contioned on some other known (observed) nodes, and the techniques we shall talk in this post are for *exact inference*.
+Particularly, we wish to compute posterior distributions of one or more nodes conditioned on some other known (observed) nodes, and the techniques we shall talk in this post are for *exact inference*.

 # 1. Variable Elimination